Rugby league gameplay: Knock on

-If at any time the ball is dropped forwards by an attacker and hits the ground or another player, this constitutes a knock on and possession will be turned over.
-The only exception is if a player is performing a drop-kick.
-If the ball is dropped in a backwards motion, this will not be ruled as a knock-on.
+If the ball is dropped forwards by an attacker and hits the ground or another player, this constitutes a knock on and possession will be turned over.
+If the ball is dropped in a backwards motion, it will not be ruled as a knock-on.
 Equally, if a player fumbles the ball but manages to regather it before it hits the ground or another player then play will be allowed to continue.
-A ball floating forward but landing backwards also ends in a knock on.
+This rule does not apply if a player is performing a drop-kick.

 Zero tackle rule

-If the defending team 'knocks on' or touches the ball when it's in the air, and the ball is immediately regathered by the attacking team, the referee may elect to restart the tackle count in lieu of awarding a scrum; known as the zero tackle rule because the next tackle is counted as 'tackle zero' and not the usual 'tackle one'.
+If the defending team knocks on or touches the ball when it is in the air, and the ball is immediately regathered by the attacking team, the referee may elect to restart the tackle count in lieu of awarding a scrum, known as the zero tackle rule because the next tackle is counted as 'tackle zero' and not the usual 'tackle one'.
 The zero tackle rule cannot be used in a set that was started by the zero tackle rule.
 On awarding the zero tackle rule, the referee will shout "Back to zero!" or "Six again", and wave one arm over his head with fingers clenched into a fist, indicating the attacking side's next tackle is tackle zero.
 If a player collects the ball directly from an opposition kick in general play, the first time he is tackled does not register on the tackle count.
 If the receiving player kicks or passes the ball prior to being tackled then this does not apply.

 Scrum

-The scrum is formed by the 'front row' forwards of each side locking together, and 'packing down' to push against each other.
-The 'second row' forwards pack in behind the front rows, and the loose forward join the scrum at the back.
-The ball is "fed" through the legs of one of the props by the halfback, who normally then retrieves it again from the back of the scrum.
+The scrum is formed by the front row forwards of each side locking together, and packing down to push against each other.
+The second row forwards pack in behind the front rows, and each team's loose forward joins the scrum at the back.
+The ball is fed through the legs of one of the props by the halfback, who normally then retrieves it from the back of the scrum.

-The scrum was traditionally used as a mechanism where the two teams compete for possession of the football; however this has since changed with the introduction of fair, but uncontested scrums, where the ball is fed into the second row, instead of the first, all but eliminating an effective competition for the ball.
+The scrum was traditionally used as a mechanism where the two teams competed for possession of the ball.
+This has since changed with the introduction of fair, but uncontested scrums, where the ball is fed into the second row, instead of the front row, all but eliminating an effective competition for the ball.
 Because of these changes the scrum serves to simply remove the forwards from the play for a period, thus creating more space for the backs to attack the depleted defensive line.
 This is intended to give advantage to the side that is awarded the scrum.
 It is very rare for a team to win possession of the ball, despite not having the feed, though in such situations the referee may restart the scrum.

 A scrum can be awarded following a forward pass, knock on or the ball going over the sideline and into touch.